 - 1 tsp salt

 - ½ cup Rolo’s, roughly chopped

-- Line 2 baking trays with parchment paper.
+- Line 2 baking trays with parchment paper or a silicone baking mats.
 I got to use my brand spanking new Silpats!

 - Using an electric mixer, mix together the eggs, granulated and light brown sugars, vanilla extract, golden syrup (or light corn syrup), bicarbonate of soda (baking soda), and salt.